FREE TRIAL UPGRADE!

 Training the investigation team

-Members of the accident investigation team should be trained to conduct an investigation.
+Members of the incident investigation team should be trained to conduct an investigation.
 This includes interview techniques, writing reports, evaluating findings, estimating costs, and a host of other activities.
 Make the team aware of how the investigation reports will be used.

 Developing a written plan